ZeaBigData/ZeaBigData.github.io/index.md

 ### How does it work?

-First of all, this platform, including the source codes of this website, can be open accessed via github as [ZeaBigData](https://github.com/ZeaBigData).
+First of all, this platform, including the source codes of this website, can be open accessed via  [ZeaBigData](https://github.com/ZeaBigData) hosted on github.
-To minimize the maintenance load, people can `Git clone` the site, write a post, and create a pull request to add their contributions to the website (see [instruction]()).
+To minimize the maintenance load, people from the community can directly access the site, write a post (using a very simple `markdown` language), and it will appear on the website soon (see [instruction]()).

 We are proudly supported by maize researchers from: